In-house financing your Plastic Surgery

 Much of this applies to financing your plastic surgery with bad credit, as “no credit check” loans are typically high interest and therefore not advisable from a purely financial responsibility perspective.
 However, they are available.

-We’ve published an article about it: How to Choose the Best Plastic Surgeon
+We’ve published an article about it: Plastic surgery vs. cosmetic surgery

 When you drill into Cosmetic Surgery Financing on the CareCredit website, you’ll find a list of procedures that are covered and you see “Plastic Surgery”, “Liposuction”, “Tummy Tuck”, “Rhinoplasty”, etc on that list so CareCredit does offer financing for what you’re looking for.